chr152/hp-tech-challenge/README.md

 ## Manage ssh access across machines for set of developers

-Prerequisits: vagrant 1.8.6 or higher
+Prerequisites: vagrant 1.8.6 or higher with virtualbox

 *Note*: Tested on ubuntu, expect this to work elsewhere, as its vagrant

       : The boxes are 32bit

 ### Start up vagrant environment